 However, if there’s no rain soon, he and other cattle producers will struggle to find feed.

 “The hay available has already been bought up pretty quick.
-What is left will not be parted with at any price,” said Mansell of Innisfree.
+What is left will not be parted with at any price,” said Mansell.

-With no good rain since the snow melted, the hay and pasture is struggling.
+With no good rain since the snow melted, the hay and pasture are struggling.

 “It’s dreadful,” Mansell said.

-At Leslieville, in western Alberta, Rose Wymenga looks at her computer every day hoping that rain forecast prove true.
+At Leslieville, in western Alberta, Rose Wymenga looks at her computer every day hoping that rain forecasts prove true.